Canada to repatriate 6 women, 13 children detained in Syria: sources

 Justice Henry Brown is currently weighing the evidence following four days of hearings, including one in-camera session last Friday, which included top secret information from the Canadian Forces.

+Jackman represents Jack Letts, one of four men who are part of the federal court case.
+She says government lawyers haven’t presented any evidence as to why the men should be excluded from repatriation.

+“(The government) didn’t come to court and say that the men are dangerous and the women aren’t.
+They’re engaging in gender discrimination,” said Jackman.

 Other than the 19 women and children covered by this agreement, there may be two dozen more Canadians in camps and prisons in Syria.
-Most are children - but there are at least four men among the detainees.
-The government suspects the detainees may have ties to ISIS, but has not presented any evidence.
+Most are children, but there are at least four men among the detainees.
+The government suspects the detainees may have ties to ISIS, but have not presented any evidence.
 Greenspon says they should all be brought back to Canada.

-“The prime minister has famously said a Canadian is a Canadian is a Canadian.
-These are Canadian men, women and children… none of them have been charged with any offences.
+“The Prime Minister has famously said a Canadian is a Canadian is a Canadian.
+These are Canadian men, women and children that none of them have been charged with any offenses.
 They're being unlawfully detained in detention camps and prisons for years.
 And our position always was that it's the responsibility of the Canadian government to bring them home.”

+There have been calls to repatriate Canadian families living in these prison camps in Syria for years, but alleged ties to ISIS have caused hesitation on the part of the government.

+The repatriation of these six women and 13 children is possible because of a policy instituted in 2021, West said.

 Since 2021, three other Canadian women and four children have been repatriated.
 The women have either been charged with criminal offences or put on a peace bond and monitored by authorities since their return.